turingschool-examples/ruby_nested_iteration/README.md

 ## School

 A school is created with a `name` and and list of `houses`.
 Sorting is the process by which a student is assigned a house.
 When sorting a student, the school randomly assigns a house to that student.
+At this school, students are enrolled in courses, and then sorted into their houses.
 The `sort_students` method should assign a house to every student enrolled in courses at that school.

 ```ruby
 pry(main)> require './lib/student'